bitrix24/b24restdocs/api-reference/timeman/networkrange/timeman-networkrange-set.md

-# Set Network Address Ranges timeman.networkrange.set
+# Set Network Address Range timeman.networkrange.set

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}